There are so many amazing experiences to have on these paradise islands – and we have listed our Top 25+ Things to do in Samoa to get you started!

 Take a Walk through the Falealupo Rainforest Canopy

-Suspended 40m above the canopy floor and stretching 30m across, the Falealupo Rainforest Walkway is a suspension bridge leading to a tall Banyan tree, from which visitors can look out over the top of the Rainforest.
+Suspended 40m above the canopy floor and stretching 30m across, the Falealupo Rainforest Walkway (also known as the Canopy Walk) is a suspension bridge leading to a tall Banyan tree, from which visitors can look out over the top of the Rainforest.
 It’s a must for visitors to Savai’i – just be sure to cover up with bug spray before heading into the Rainforest!

 Legend has it that the Paia Dwarfs Cave was once home to dwarves.
 Located near Manase on the Savai’i island, tourists can explore this historic cave where you may even spot the footprints of these mystical people.